 The GTC conference of the chip developer in Japan provides us with new details about its next large architecture

-Very interesting news comes to us from Japan: A few days after we received new bits of information about AMD's next generation of graphics cores and graphics cards, we are also getting a much more formal and significant endorsement from NVIDIA, which confirms that Generation of future Pascal cores Memory will be used in the second generation of innovative HBM technology, with maximum 16GB support and an effective bandwidth approaching terabytes per second (!), More than 2 than what we were offered Memories God-GDDR5 The most advanced.
+Very interesting news is coming to us from Japan: A few days after we received new bits of information about AMD's next generation of graphics cores and graphics cards, we also receive much more official and significant confirmation from rival NVIDIA - which verifies that Generation of future Pascal cores Memory will be used in the second generation of innovative HBM technology, with maximum 16GB support and an effective bandwidth approaching terabytes per second (!), More than 2 than what we were offered Memories God-GDDR5 The most advanced.

 Another key feature of the Pascal generation will be the support of the company's new NVLink connection, which will replace the PCI Express interface in a faster bi-directional interface (up to 80 GB per second) in multi- graphic cards.
-At the moment, it seems that the initial application will be in high-end professional systems Performence And not in the home market, but we certainly believe that such an application is on the way, with the potential to become arrays SLI Advanced and much more effective.
+At the moment, it seems that the initial application will be in high-performance 'professional' systems and not in the home market, but nevertheless we certainly believe that such an application is on the way, with the potential to transform arrays.
+SLI Advanced and much more effective.

-We know that the production of Pascal cores Has already begun, And therefore estimates are currently talking about the first models that can reach us before the second half of next year - Will Computex 2016 in June will serve as stage for the big launch?
+We know that the production of Pascal cores Has already begun, And therefore the estimates are currently talking about the first models that could reach us before the second half of next year - will Computex 2016 in June serve as a stage for the big launch?
 We'll see.